The Ultimate Franklin Fall Bucket List

 Leiper’s Fork

-Just a few minutes’ drive from Franklin, you’ll find Leiper’s Fork, a pint-sized historic village brimming with Southern charm — and fall is my favorite time for a visit.
+Just a few minutes’ drive from Franklin, you’ll find Leiper’s Fork, a pint-sized historic village brimming with Southern charm– and fall is one of my favorite times for a visit!

 This is one town where you literally can’t go wrong, no matter which of its businesses you decide to check out.
 Every one of its handful of restaurants is delicious, and every shop is exquisitely curated.
 Leiper’s Fork is an unforgettable way to spend an autumn afternoon.